urbantreelion/ece350-lab-manual/_lab2/part2.md

 ### USRP power levels

 - What is the minimum and maximum signal power output from the USRP?
 The USRP output power level can be set via the *QT GUI Range Widget* seen when running the flowgraph.
-Measure the power using both the oscilloscope and spectrum analyzer and verify they are the same.

-  >Recall from your circuit theory that the output power is relative to the load impedance.
-On the spectrum analyzer, the input is 50Ω, which matches the expected impedance of a typical antenna.
-The input to the scope on the other hand is high impedance, effectively open circuit, to prevent damage to the internal circuits.
-To compare measurement on the scope to that of the spectrum analyzer, the line from the USRP transmitter should be terminated with a 50Ω terminator.
-Alternatively, some circuit theory can be applied to determine the equivalent power output measured across an open circuit and a 50Ω load.
-  > Equation 1.5 in [the textbook](../_docs/pdriessen_textbook.pdf) shows that with a 50Ω input, **P<sub>dBn</sub> = 20logV + 13**.

 ---